epfl-ada/ada-2024-project-spaghetti-raclette-tangyuan-horizon-nexus/README.md

 - **Cleaning Functions**: We created a function to clean each of the primary datasets (movie metadata, plot summaries, etc.), standardizing formats, handling missing values, and removing unnecessary columns.
 - **Adding Ratings**: Ratings data were added using the TMDb API, providing a consistent metric for movie success.
 - **Handling Missing Data**: Essential missing values were filled, and non-essential fields were removed.
-- **Master Dataset**: A single, comprehensive dataset was built containing plot summaries, ratings, and movie metadata.
+- **Master Dataset**: A single, comprehensive dataset was built containing plot summaries, ratings, and movie metadata, while keeping the character dataset separated for convenience.

 ### 2. Metric Selection & Preliminary Analysis
+- **Preliminary Analysis**:
+   - **Release Trends**: We examined annual movie releases to understand trends and distribution of data.
+   - **Revenue**: We plotted diverse statistics to understand revenue distribution.
+   - **Ratings & Number of Ratings**: We plotted diverse statistics to understand rating distribution.
    - **Success Metric**: Ratings from TMDb were chosen as our primary success metric, providing a stable measure of audience perception over time.
 The reasons for this choice are detailed in `results.ipynb`.
-- **Preliminary Analysis**:
-  - **Ratings**: Calculated mean, standard deviation, min, and max to understand rating distribution.
-  - **Release Trends**: Examined annual movie releases.
-  - **Languages**: Analyzed the number of languages per movie and the most common ones.
-  - **Actor Origins**: Investigated actor country distribution for geographic diversity.
+We plotted diverse statisctics to understand success distribution.
+We evaluated the hypothetical correlation of success with Revenue, to evaluate robustness of our definition.
+   - **Actor's begining age vs. life experience**: We investigated actor's age of first apparition to see likeliness of it building further experience (movie apparitions) after.

 ### 3. Sentiment Analysis of Plot Summaries
 *We explored VADER and DistilBERT for sentiment analysis and ultimately chose VADER for its efficiency and suitability with sentence-level plot summaries.*